Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 5. Check the ‘I accept the license terms’ box, and then click the Next button to continue the installation.
 ![](/assets/images/c02/c2.11.png)

-6. Note, the installation of Now you start the SQL Server 2014 2008 started install.
+6. Note, the installation will start to install the SQL Server 2008.
 Click the Install button to continue.
 This’ll take a few minutes then you’re prompted to continue.
 ![](/assets/images/c02/c2.12.png)

-7. You should get all check marks but if your firewall ports are closed then below, is what you’ll get as output.
+7. You should get all check marks, but if your firewall ports are closed then below is what you’ll get as output.
 Click the Next button to continue.
 ![](/assets/images/c02/c2.13.jpg)

 8. The Features selection dialog is important.
 Click the Select All button if you wish to install all features or you may customize your installation by selecting features that you wish to install from the boxes as shown below.
 Click the Next button to continue.
 ![](/assets/images/c02/c2.14.png)

-9. Now you Accept the installation of ‘SQLExpress’ as the named instance by clicking the Next button.
+9. Accept the installation of ‘SQLExpress’ as the named instance by clicking the Next button.
 ![](/assets/images/c02/c2.15.png)

 10. Accept the 1,446 MB space requirement by clicking the Next button.